Address: Bahrain International Circuit, PO Box 26381, Manama, Kingdom of Bahrain

 Circuit type: Permanent road course

-A top-class racing circuit located in the middle of sand dunes in near desert conditions doesn't seem very likely, yet this is precisely what the Bahrain International Circuit delivers.
+A top-class racing circuit located in the middle of sand dunes in desert conditions doesn't seem very likely, yet this is precisely what the Bahrain International Circuit delivers.

 As with many of the Gulf state motor racing venues, BIC owes its existence to royal connections; Crown Prince Sheikh Salman bin Hamad Al Khalifa is a motorsport enthusiast and honorary president of the Bahrain Motor Federation.
 Gaining an F1 race thus became a national objective and the construction of a suitable circuit was ordered, with funding from government-backed investment companies.